Professor Jonna Kuntsi PhD

 - Neurodevelopmental disorders, especially ADHD

-- Remote measurement technology for ADHD and related disorders
+- Remote measurement technology for ADHD and related conditions

-- Co-occurrence of ADHD symptoms with other disorders, such as bipolar disorder and autism
+- Co-occurrence of ADHD symptoms with other conditions and traits

 - Effects of physical activity on cognition, brain function and ADHD symptoms